Realche3/COMP3005_A3/README.md

 - Create and initialize `students` table
 - Insert sample data
 - View, add, update, and delete student records via menu

+## Demo Video
+A demonstration video showing the functionality of the student management system is included in the project root folder: